Jcheems/fr3_control/README.md

 export ROS_HOSTNAME=<IP of device B>
 ```

-11311 is the ros default interface.You can check these variables by:
+11311 is the ros default interface.
+You can check these variables by:

 ```
 echo $ROS_MASTER_URI
-echo $R0s_HOSTNAME
+echo $ROS_HOSTNAME
 ```

 Test the connection by entering command on device B: